Hot Tips to Keep Your Pets Safe During the 4th of July Holidays!

 More Pets Are Lost on the 4th of July than Any Other Day of The Year

-- Make sure your pets – cats and dogs alike – have identification tags with up-to-date information.
-If you have horses, you might consider marking a safety (breakaway) halter with your contact information and leaving it on your horse during this stressful time.
+- Make sure your pets – cats and dogs alike – have identification tags on their harness or collar with current contact information.
+If you have horses, you might consider marking a safety (breakaway) halter with your contact information and leaving it on your horse during this stressful holiday.

 - If your pets aren’t already microchipped, talk with your veterinarian about microchipping.
-This simple procedure can greatly improve your chances of getting your pets back if they become lost.
+This simple procedure can significantly improve your chances of getting your pets back if they become lost.

 - If your pets are microchipped, make sure your contact information in the microchip registry is up-to-date.

 - Take a current photo of all of your cats, dogs, horses or any other pet that might escape your property.

-- If your pet has historically been anxious on this holiday, or if you have reason to expect potentially harmful reactions, consider behavioral therapy to desensitize your pet and reduce the risk of problems.
-Some pets may need medication.
+- If your pet has always been anxious on this holiday, or if you have reason to expect potentially dangerous reactions, consider behavioral therapy to desensitize your pet and reduce the risk of problems.
+Some pets may need medication to relax.
 Consult your veterinarian or a veterinary behaviorist.